Donnype/py-openkat/README.md

 - Adding plugins by creating plugins in a custom `plugins` folder

 However, some features are excluded from this version on purpose:
-- Multiple organizations
-- Bytes: the raw data store, which has been replaced by an in-memory variant (hence no proper audit trail is present)
+- Audit trailing using Bytes
-- Miscellaneous functionality in the interface, such as specifying the depth of an OOI tree
+- Miscellaneous functionality in the interface, such as specifying a depth of an OOI tree and custom images in the KATalogus

-Some missing features are still to be added:
-- Bits
-- Dockerized boefjes

-Some features could potentially be added, but do not provide much benefit in a sandbox environment:
 - Deletion Propagation: you have to manually delete every single OOI
 - ScanProfile inheritance: you have to manually add scan profiles to observed OOIs
 - Valid times: you cannot browse the OOI history through time

+Some missing features are still to be added:
+- Bits

 ## Installation